 Fashion is one of the few safe spaces to explore identity and the concept of ’power dressing’ referring to a particular style, commanding respect, conservatism, and boldness – might ultimately have lost its power.
-Now we tend to choose style before gender, wearing loose-cut suiting to parties, and a-going-out top to work.
-A new kind of tenue de ville is taking form, and are shaping a new vision for a gender-fluid future.
-This spurs the questions – what does it mean to be powerful today and how does that reflect the way we dress?
+This spurs the questions – what does it mean to be powerful today and how does that reflect in the way we dress?

 What does power dressing mean to you?